The Future of Customer Service & 5 Rising Customer Expectations

 According to Gartner’s recent survey, “Organizations are shifting from a reactive strategy designed to limit costs to a predictive strategy that delivers additional value to customers”.

-That means rather than having a strategy that includes live chat and other reactive forms of customer service, you need to have a proactive strategy that not only resolves the issues of customers, but forces them to take further action.
+That means rather than having a strategy that includes live chat and other reactive forms of customer service, you need to have a proactive strategy that not only resolves the issues of customers but forces them to take further action.

 This is an interesting approach because this shows that rather than benchmarking against the usual KPIs of CS like CSAT or FCR, businesses should move towards value enhancement as the success measure.